Lilac leaf mining moth

 Leaf damage from this moth is usually light and can be tolerated.
 Although the leaf mining may be considered unsightly, it is unlikely to affect the health or vigour of an established tree or shrub.
 Leaf miners can be part of a healthy balanced garden, most species will have natural enemies including parasitoid wasps.
 Birds such as blue tits can sometimes open mines to consume the larvae within.

-If desired light infestations on lilac trees can be dealt with by picking off and disposing of mined or rolled leaves, this can however, cause more damage than the leaf miner.
+If desired light populations on lilac trees can be dealt with by picking off and disposing of mined or rolled leaves, this can however, cause more damage than the leaf miner.
 On privet hedges damage is often trimmed out.

 The Royal Horticultural Society is the UK’s leading gardening charity.
 We aim to enrich everyone’s life through plants, and make the UK a greener and more beautiful place.